PaulB-H/designsbytabitha/readme.md

 <br>
 I also created a login / user system, and a shopping cart / order management system.
 No payment is setup through the site yet, it is just to make it easier to manage orders for the client so far.<br>
 <br>
-The project was not originally uploaded to Github, which caused me to get a bit lazy with the structure.
-I plan on cleaning this up with future commits.